fenago/python-networking-sysadmins/development/lab_guides/Lab_3.md

 ![](./images/C13963_03_30.jpg)

-Figure 3.30: We are unable to access the local variable y
+Caption: We are unable to access the local variable y

 Note that if you define a variable within a function that has already been defined globally, the value will change depending on where the